 Begin spraying the dry shampoo on your hair, aiming only at the roots.
 This formula is concentrated, so start with a light coating.
 You don’t need to soak your hair.

-Either with a brush or your fingers, gently brush or rub the product into your roots.
+Either with a brush, wide-tooth comb, or your fingers, gently brush or rub the product into your roots.
 Take down the top section of your hair and repeat the previous steps.

 With your head upside down, give your hair another good brush to disperse the dry shampoo.
 Don’t take the brush too far down the length of your hair.
 You only want to cleanse the roots.